bcgov/AzureFilesPoC/README.md

 - **GitHub Actions workflows reviewed and cleaned up**: Only four active workflows remain; unused workflows archived and documentation updated for clarity.
 - **Azure Files connectivity documentation streamlined**: Outdated and duplicate analysis merged and removed; main connectivity options and status are clearly documented.
 - **Repository structure and documentation up to date**: Tree structure, module references, and onboarding/validation guides are current and reflect the latest state.
-- **Current blocker:** Site-to-site VPN connectivity is not yet enabled.
-Awaiting support from Landing Zone administrators to complete VPN setup and enable on-premises access to Azure Files.
+- **Current blocker:** Site-to-site VPN connectivity will not be enabled in our Landing Zone.
+We have been directed to wait for ExpressRoute to be provisioned by the platform team for on-premises access to Azure Files.

 ## Project Overview